About reference architectures

 Reference architectures are a brand new addition to the ArcGIS Architecture Center.
 There are two currently available, and more to come soon!

-Network Management System.
-This reference architecture is a logical blueprint for a foundational modern Network Management System for an electric or gas utility.
+Network Information Management System.
+This reference architecture is a logical blueprint for a foundational modern Network Information Management System for an electric or gas utility.
 It is built upon the data editing and management system pattern to support the ArcGIS Utility Network and long transaction management using ArcGIS Enterprise on Windows or Linux.

 Parcel Management System.
 This reference architecture is a logical blueprint for a foundational modern Parcel Management System for organizations that manage parcels, such as local and state government agencies.
 It is built upon the data editing and management system pattern to support ArcGIS Parcel Fabric using ArcGIS Enterprise on Windows or Linux.